Gerrit-KMeier/awtrix-light/docs/api.md

 ### JSON Properties

 You can adjust each property in the JSON object according to your preferences.
 Including a property is optional.
-✔ Please note, that all keynames are case sensitiv.
+✔ Please note, that all key names are case sensitive.

 | Key           | Type                      | Description                                                                                         | Value Range                                        | Default |
 | ------------- | ------------------------- | --------------------------------------------------------------------------------------------------- | -------------------------------------------------- | ------- |